u2084511felix/todo/README.md

 ---

+## TODO:

+- Resolve flicker when navigating list in SQL version

+---

-## Notes
+## Contribution

-- Make sure to use absolute path in the symlink.
 - Feel free to fork this repo and make pull requests.
-Just make sure to do git assume-unchanged on your current and completed files.

 ---